htmambo/wizard/readme.md

 ### 需要解决的：
 ```
-Package jakub-onderka/php-console-color is abandoned, you should avoid using it.
-Use php-parallel-lint/php-console-color instead.
-Package jakub-onderka/php-console-highlighter is abandoned, you should avoid using it.
-Use php-parallel-lint/php-console-highlighter instead.
-Package swiftmailer/swiftmailer is abandoned, you should avoid using it.
-Use symfony/mailer instead.
-Package symfony/debug is abandoned, you should avoid using it.
-Use symfony/error-handler instead.
 Package yzalis/identicon is abandoned, you should avoid using it.
 No replacement was suggested.
 Package fzaninotto/faker is abandoned, you should avoid using it.
-No replacement was suggested.
-Package phpunit/php-token-stream is abandoned, you should avoid using it.
 No replacement was suggested.
 ```
 目前主要包含以下功能